-(1) For complete information please refer to the Board of Directors Regulations on www.nestle.com.
+(1) For complete information please refer to the Board of Directors Regulations and Committee Charters on www.nestle.com/investors/corporategovernance.

 3.6 Information and control instruments vis-à-vis the Executive Board The Board of Directors, on a regular basis, is informed on material matters involving the Company's and the Group's business.
 The members of the Executive Board attend the Board of Directors meetings and report on significant projects and events.
 In addition, regular written reports are provided, including consolidated financial information, capital investment and strategy progress reports.